-Back stitch is my favorite stitch for outlining embroidery designs .
-It is a very simple stitch which doesnot overlap at all like other outline stitches and thus makes a flat stitch which is very attractive.
-Almost like the stitches made by the sewing machine
+Back stitch is my favorite stitch for outlining embroidery designs as well as for hand sewing.
+It is a very simple stitch that doesnot overlap at all like other outline stitches and thus makes a flat stitch which is very attractive.
+Almost like the stitches made by the sewing machine.

 Back stitches can be worked into many variations like whipped back stitch which wraps another thread around the back stitch thread without piercing the cloth.
 Checkout the stem stitch variations tutorial for more like that.
 Here I have given the 2 main variations of back stitch and the way to do back stitch.

 Back stitch is worked from bottom to top of the design.

 Step 1.
 Bring up the needle one stitch above the end of the design at Point (1).Point 2 is the end of the design.
 Bring down the needle at the end at Point (2)

 Take up the needle one stitch above the point 1 at point 3